-Some people have chronic mastoiditis, an ongoing infection of the middle ear and mastoid causing persistent drainage from the ear.
+Some people have chronic mastoiditis, an ongoing infection of the middle ear and mastoid that causes persistent drainage from the ear.

-As mentioned above, mastoiditis often develops as a result of a middle ear infection.
+As mentioned above, mastoiditis most often develops as a result of a middle ear infection.
 Bacteria from the middle ear can travel into the air cells of the mastoid bone.
-In addition, a skin cyst (cholesteatoma) in the middle ear may block drainage of the ear, leading to mastoiditis.
+In addition, a type of skin cyst in the middle ear, called a cholesteatoma, may block drainage of the ear, leading to mastoiditis.